SWAT Service Description

 - Application unreachable

-All support cases relating to the day to day operation of the Outpost24 Portal, requests for management summaries to be created, or relating to the overall service should be raised via the Outpost24 Support portal.
+All support cased relating to the day-to-day operation of the Outpost24 Portal, requests for Executive Summaries to be created, or relating to the overall service should be raised via the Outpost24 Support portal.

 Details of the SLA's can be found by referencing the following URL: https://outpost24.com/service-description/customer-support